BigZaphod/TilemapNode/README.md

 reads which older mobile GPUs are terrible at.
 As far as I can tell, I cannot work around this limitation using this technique due in part to the design of SpriteKit.
 If SpriteKit had a node that allowed for arbitrary geometry or something like that, then perhaps some cleverness could be made to work.
-Maybe we'll get something like that soon - WWDC16 is mere hours away!
+Maybe we'll get something like that soon - WWDC16 is going on now!

+This entire project may be moot, however, because API diffs of iOS 10 indicate that SpriteKit now has a tilemap implementation of its own that likely performs well on all supported targets!

 # Features